-Robert Rivas’s AB 936 would help prevent, contain and mitigate spills of nonfloating oils, putting into place much needed safety measures to protect our offshore waters and our own health and safety.
+Tell the Senate to pass Robert Rivas’s AB 936, which would help prevent, contain, and mitigate spills of tar sands and other nonfloating oils, to protect our offshore waters and our own health and safety.

 As California oil production declines, more heavy crudes like Canadian tar sands oil (i.e., diluted bitumen), and crudestocks from Venezuela and Mexico, will be coming to our refineries—and our neighborhoods—via pipeline and tanker.
 AB 936 addresses this growing concern by increasing currently inadequate marine safety measures.
 It couldn’t be any more timely, or necessary.

 Nonfloating oils, when spilled, are notoriously difficult to clean up.
 We’ve seen what happened in Michigan with the 2010 Enbridge tar sands spill in the Kalamazoo River.
 After a cleanup effort that took five years and over a billion dollars, total cleanup of the diluted bitumen proved impossible and the mess is still there.
 California needs to put adequate protections in place so that we never face such a catastrophic situation here.